The Abyss: Post-production

 To create the alien water tentacle, Cameron initially considered cel animation or a tentacle sculpted in clay and then animated via stop-motion techniques with water reflections projected onto it.
-Phil Tippett suggested Cameron contact Industrial Light & Magic.
-The special visual effects work was divided up among seven FX divisions with motion control work by Dream Quest Images and computer graphics and opticals by ILM.
+Phil Tippett suggested Cameron contact Industrial Light & Magic (ILM).
+The special visual effects work was divided up among seven VFX divisions with motion control work by Dream Quest Images and computer graphics and opticals by ILM.
 ILM designed a program to produce surface waves of differing sizes and kinetic properties for the pseudopod, which was referred to by ILM informally as the "water weenie."
-For the moment where it mimics Bud and Lindsey's faces, Ed Harris had eight of his facial expressions scanned while twelve of Mastrantonio's were scanned via software used to create computer-generated sculptures.
+For the moment where it mimics Bud and Lindsey's faces, Ed Harris had eight of his facial expressions scanned while twelve of Mastrantonio's were scanned via software used to create CGI sculptures.
 The set was photographed from every angle and digitally recreated so that the pseudopod could be accurately composited into the live-action footage.
 For the sequence where Mary Elizabeth Mastrantonio touches the surface of the pseudopod, then-ILM receptionist Alia Agha stood in as a hand model.
 The company spent six months to create 75 seconds of computer graphics needed for the creature.
-The film was to have opened on July 4, 1989, but its release was delayed for more than a month by production and special effects problems.
-The animated sequences were supervised by ILM animation director Wes Takahashi.
+An optical printer was used for the compositing of the sequence, except from the shot where the pseudopod turns back into ordinary water, which was composited digitally.
+The film was to have opened on July 4, 1989, but its release was delayed for more than a month by production and visual effects problems.
+The CGI-animated sequences were supervised by ILM animation director Wes Takahashi.

 Studio executives were nervous about the film's commercial prospects when preview audiences laughed at scenes of serious intent.
 Industry insiders said that the release delay was because nervous executives ordered the film's ending completely re-shot.
 There was also the question of the size of the film's budget: 20th Century Fox stated that the budget was $43 million, a figure Cameron himself has reiterated.
 However, estimates put the figure higher with The New York Times estimating the cost at $45 million and one executive claiming it cost $47 million, while box office revenue tracker website The Numbers lists the production budget at $70 million.

+Themes

+The Abyss explores themes of human resilience and trust, where it draws influence from atomic age science fiction media that involve nuclear weapons and global catastrophe scenarios, while not embellishing violence, unlike Cameron's typical action films.
+In the film, the threat is internal, where it is a part of people that can turn them into monsters due to their own fears.